 Years 3 and 4

 At Woodhill Primary School, we ensure that learning is planned for all in a cross curricular way.
-This ensures that children are able to make links within their learning.
+This ensures that children are able to make links across their learning, as well as to their own lives and experiences.
 Lessons challenge all pupils through a variety of activities, providing opportunities for feedback from adults and peers.
-Through the high expectations of everyone at Woodhill we aspire to achieve outstanding outcomes.
+Through the high expectations of everyone at Woodhill we aspire to achieve high levels of excellence and outstanding outcomes.

-In PE, we will learn the fundamental skills required for movement and football.
-In Autumn 2, we will also be doing gymnastics and netball.
-In RE, we are learning about the important beliefs and concepts in Judaism.
-We will be developing our knowledge and understanding of Jewish festivals and beliefs.
+In PE, we will be continuing with developing our orienteering skills, as well as preparing for sports day by developing our athletic games skills.
+In Summer 2, we will also be doing athletics as well as learning to play rounders.
+In RE, we are learning about the important beliefs and concepts in Hinduism.
+We will be developing our knowledge and understanding of Hindu festivals and beliefs.
 We will be taking our prior knowledge and our own beliefs to find links between different religions.
-Following on from this, we will be researching Christianity and gaining a better understanding of places of worship.
-We will broaden this understanding by visiting places of worship in the local community.
+Following on from this, we will be researching religious ceremonies, such as weddings, and their role and importance to religions.

 In lower Key Stage 2, children are encouraged to read every night and record this in their reading record books.
 All children have access to a wide variety of books in classrooms and are encouraged to choose a book of their choice and also a book levelled at their ability.
 Parents can support their children's learning through reading with them every day and taking children to the local library to read about our topics.

-Our learning during the Autumn Term will have an overarching theme of Human Rights.
-This is will be explored through the first half term in which we will reflect on ‘Aid’, and will do so though our core text: ‘Azzi in Between’ by Sarah Garland.
-In the second term, we will focus on the theme of ‘journeys’ through the core text, ‘A story like the Wind’ by Gill Lewis.
-We will use both of these inspiring novels to explore various areas of the curriculum and the global learning goals in an exciting and creative way, giving our pupils opportunities to grow and develop via relatable experiences that will allow them to reflect on their own choices and identity how their current decisions can impact their future.
+Our learning during the Summer Term will have an overarching theme of Identity and Diversity.
+This is will be explored through the first half term in which we will reflect on ‘perception and coping’, and will do so though our core text: ‘Sad Book’ by Michael Rosen.
+In the second term, we will continue to explore the theme through the core text, ‘Red Sky in the Morning’ by Elizabeth Laird.
+We will use both of these inspiring novels to explore various areas of the curriculum and the global learning goals in an exciting and creative way, giving our pupils opportunities to grow and develop via relatable experiences that will allow them to reflect on their own choices and identify how their current decisions can impact their future.

-Over the first half term in English, we will be developing our fictional writing, through our core text, ‘Azzi in Between’.
-We will be using this to develop further our vocabulary and word choices to create a powerful setting description as well as immerse ourselves in the role of Azzi and write an informal letter to Grandma.
-The second half term, we will be exploring the text, ‘A story like the Wind’ by Gill Lewis.
-In which we will be learning the skills required to write an emotive diary entry.
+Over the first half term in English, we will be developing our poetic writing, through our core text, ‘Sad Book’ by Michael Rosen.
+We will be using this to develop further our vocabulary and word choices to create a powerful poem to describe the emotion of sadness and loss through writing skills such as show don’t tell and exploring our five senses of touch, taste, sight, hear and smell.
+The second half term, we will be exploring the text, ‘Red sky in the Morning’ by Elizabeth Laird, in which we will be learning the skills required to write a split narrative.

 This year, we have begun to develop a curriculum based around global learning.
 Through this, we want to help children make sense of an increasingly globalised, complex and rapidly changing world.
 This style of curriculum will enable critical thinking about world issues, develop awareness of how our own actions can have on others and the wider community as well as help children to develop attitudes and dispositions to make a positive contribution to the world.

 Each half term pupils will undertake Diversity, Community & Global Learning Project linked to seven global themes.
-This first half term, Year 4 are looking at the global theme of Human rights.
-With a focus on ‘Aid’.
-Our final project outcome will be raising £150 for an Aquabox which carries emergency supplies around the world to help those most in need.
-In the Second half term, we will be creating a performance based on music and poetry which will be shared with the Woodhill community.
+This term, Year 4 are looking at the global theme of ‘Identity and Diversity’.
+With a focus on ‘perception and coping’.
+Our final project outcome will be to hold a number of well -being assemblies for the children informing them of the importance of mental health and providing a range of coping strategies to support the community of Woodhill.

 In Year Four, pupils are able to change their reading book each week.
 Parents can support their child's learning through reading and discussing the books daily, and by giving children the opportunity to visit the local library to read about and research our topics.